CP-Mon/CPmon/README.md

 Bug Report (to Nadeem)
 - bug : can't use roomInfo.room.startGame() and other method
-- bug : user join multiple room
+- bug : user can join multiple room

 Bug Report (to Bean)
 - bug : HP not show